simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 On the evening of the next day, I visited the hjian-po, and had a long talk about the arrangements for our future caravan.
 The Government agreed to let us pay the whole sum due for the caravan through the British authorities in Sikkim.
 I tried to obtain some information about the country we were to cross.
 According to the *khan-po*, we should have to travel some six days over territory belonging to the Nag-chu district.
 Nag-chu had a population of twelve thousand, chiefly engaged in breeding yaks.
 The district of Nam-ru was much less populated, having only about one thousand families.
 This district breeds sheep.
 The neighboring district of Nag-tshang was known to produce very good cattle and its population consists of some ten thousand inhabitants.
 The Governor was apprehending an advance by the troops of Feng Yu-hsiang from Kansu and had been trying to secure help from the Tungan Governor of Sining.

-Next day (February 20), we witnessed the ceremony of burning the torma or offerings to the spirits of the place, performed before the New Year.
+Next day (February 20), we witnessed the ceremony of burning the *torma* or offerings to the spirits of the place, performed before the New Year.
 The first ceremony took place at the house of the *khan-po*.
 We were invited and allowed to take photographs of the procession.
-At the head, two lamas carried the torma.
+At the head, two lamas carried the *torma*.
 They were followed by the chief lama, dressed in a red mantle and having the sha-ser or yellow hat of his sect on his head.
 He was followed by a number of lamas, all carrying objects used in the ceremonies.
 The lamas were followed by lama musicians carrying drums and long trumpets called dung-chen and Tibetan hautboys.
 The dead sound of the drums accompanied the procession, which was escorted by a troop of local headmen in brightly colored dresses with green and red turbans on their heads.
 They all

 A STREET IN NAGCHU